Shabad963/weather_app/README.md

 # weather_app

 Features:
-Temperature in °C and °F.
+Temperature in °C and °,
-Five day weather forecast
+Five day weather forecast,
-Current location
+Current location,
 Search option for desired location

 Instructions:

 Open the application and give user's current location or search any location.
-Ot will navigate to the temperature details page.
+It will navigate to the temperature details page.